How Does SimpliSafe Work?

-For the extra 10 bucks a month, you get mobile control (meaning you can check on the alarm from your phone) and you get professional monitoring—not bad for the price of an average burrito.
+For the extra 10 bucks a month, you get mobile control (meaning you can check on the alarm from your phone).

 What security equipment does SimpliSafe have?

-SimpliSafe’s alarm system kit control center consists of the main control center, or central brain of the system, called the base station, and a small, cellphone-sized wireless keypad where you can trigger the alarm.
+SimpliSafe’s alarm system kit control center consists of the main control center, or central brain of the system, called the base station.
+You’ll also get a compact wireless keypad you’ll use to arm and disarm your system.

-SimpliSafe packages, which include various sensors and add-ons to the control center, run anywhere from $229.96 to $534.83, and can include 4 to 148 pieces.
+SimpliSafe packages, which include various sensors and add-ons to the control center, run anywhere from a couple hundred bucks to over $500 and can include four pieces or 200.
 You can also build your own system and add sensors à la carte, as you see fit.